prayash.io

 Grand Teton

 On the way to the Tetons, we stopped by a farm for some Wyoming skyr.
-This was some of the best yogurt I’ve ever had.
-The shop was run by a kind family man who had all of his children helping him run the farm.
+Shumway Farms is run by a kind family man who had all of his children helping him run the farm.
+Unbelievably rich and fatty yogurt.
+It was unforgettable.

-We made our way through Jackson Hole by the night and landed at our next campsite in (Blah blah ground)[].
+We made our way through Jackson Hole by the night and landed at our next campsite at Gros Ventre Campground.
 After a nutritious stir-fry, we hit the hay early that night.

 My alarm went off at 4:50 AM.
-Sunrise is at 5:05, and we’re 20 minutes away from Schawabacher’s Landing, a classic sunrise spot for watching the Tetons light up.
-In a delirious haze, we speed down the highway, take the turnout into the small parking lot and hike towards the river.
+Sunrise is at 5:05, and we’re 20 minutes away from Schwabacher Landing, a classic sunrise spot for watching the Tetons light up.
+In a delirious haze, we sped down the highway, took the turnout into the small parking lot and hiked towards the river.
 At 5:10 AM, the Tetons were beautifully highlighted and side-lit from the rising sun.

 Yellowstone

-We spent the night at (campgronud)[] and hit up some of the classics like Old Faithful and Grand Prismatic Spring.
+Upon arriving in Yellowstone, we spent the night at Madison Campground.
+We visited some of the classics like Old Faithful and Grand Prismatic Spring.
 There were some truly wonderful textures there to photograph.

 Glacier

 The drive through Montana was stunning.
-It finally became clear to me why Montana frequently comes up at the top of the list of US’s most beautiful places.
+It’s easy to see why Montana so often ranks as one of America’s most beautiful states.
 It felt like we were in Switzerland at times.
 Lush, green, and filled with epic mountains.
 We arrived at Lake Macdonald right in time for blue hour.
 It was cold and nippy, a much welcome change after all of those desert excursions.

 The Avalanche Lake trail was quite nice.
 Glacier wasn’t quite in-season yet, so it was the only accessible trail nearby.

 The mountain pass on Going-to-the-Sun road was closed which meant you couldn’t drive to the eastern side without driving back outside of the park and around.
-So we did exactly that, spending the night at St Marys Campground.
+So we did exactly that, spending the night at Saint Mary Campground.
 We cooked and basked under a moonlit mesa.

 Banff

-Scattered thunderstorms in Banff led to some epic, moody photos.
-We hiked very little.
+Scattered thunderstorms in Banff led to little hiking, but grand views.
 Most of our time was spent lounging around at different viewpoints, admiring the jagged peaks of the Canadian Rockies.
+We camped at Lake Louise Campground, spending a full day admiring the peaks from Lake Louise.

 Oregon Coast

 The ocean, finally!
-A refreshing cruise for the next 3 days riding down the Oregon coastline starting in Astoria.
-We explored this quaint little coastal town, sampling some seafood and even picked up a cool record at a vinyl shop.
+Now we drive straight along the Oregon coastline starting in Astoria.
+We explored this quaint little coastal town, sampling some seafood and even picked up a cool record at a local vinyl shop called The Lonely Crab.

-We hiked (Beachy trail)[] which ended with the perfect lunch at Canon Beach, followed by a banger sunset at Cannon Beach.
+We hiked Indian Beach Trail in Ecola State Park, which ended with the perfect lunch with a view of the seastacks, followed by a banger sunset at Cannon Beach.

 There, we met a lovely couple who were celebrating their wedding anniversary at their first date spot.
 They were kind enough to snap a photo of us, too.